camillescott/2015-ucd-app/SOP.md

 to work on interesting projects such as assembling and analyzing a terabyte sea lamprey mRNAseq data set, developing sequence analysis algorithms in our widely-used software package khmer, and helping to build a standard set of protocols for mRNAseq assembly and analysis.
-I've been able to partipate in many training and outreach events, like our lab's annual summer Next Gen Sequencing workshop, the STAMPS workshop at the Marine Biological Lab, the workshop on Open Science at TGAC in Norwhich, and the Summer Research Opportunities statistics bootcamp for
+I've been able to participate in many training and outreach events, like our lab's annual summer Next Gen Sequencing workshop, the STAMPS workshop at the Marine Biological Lab, the workshop on Open Science at TGAC in Norwhich, and the Summer Research Opportunities statistics bootcamp for